-A. Pre- and Post-Campaign ACET Detailed Methodology
+A. Baseline and Post-Campaign ACET Detailed Methodology

-The Advertising Campaign Evaluation Tool (ACET) consisted of a baseline and post-campaign survey, featuring questions used by the Government of Canada in all of its advertising evaluation research.
-The Services for Seniors advertising campaign included animated banners, print, Facebook, and search engine marketing ads.
-The duration of the campaign was 42 days from January 24 to March 6, 2022.
+The Advertising Campaign Evaluation Tool (ACET) consisted of a baseline and post-campaign surveyissued by the Communications and Consultations Secretariat of the Privy Council Office (PCO).
+AllGovernment of Canada advertising campaigns that have a total media buy of over \$1 million are evaluated using the ACET.
+The Services for Seniors advertising campaign included television, print, digital video, Facebook, web banner and search engine marketing ads.
+The duration of the campaign was 35 days from January 9 to February 12, 2023.
 The ACET focused on recall of the campaign, along with questions testing the impact of the ads on perceptions and behaviour.
 The average time it took respondents to complete the survey was seven minutes for the baseline, and 10 minutes for the post-campaign survey.
-The baseline survey was pre-tested with 50 respondents (30 in English, 20 in French), and the post-campaign survey was pre-tested with 48 respondents (25 in English, 23 in French).
-Since no significant changes were made these cases were retained in the final sample.
+Prior to its launch, the baseline survey was pre-tested with 47 respondents (35 in English, 15 in French).
+Since no significant changes were made, these cases were retained in the final sample.

-In each case, respondents to the online survey were 55 years of age and older and were randomly selected.
-The sample included all provinces and territories, and the survey was administered in English and French, as well as with an accessible link for those using a mobile phone or screen reading technology.
-The survey sample relied on EKOS' Probit panel, which is assembled using a random digit dial process for sampling from a blended land-line cell-phone frame and provides full coverage of Canadians with telephone access.
+In each case, respondents to the online survey were 55 years and older and were randomly selected from EKOS' Probit panel, as described below.
+The survey sample included all provinces and territories in Canada, and participants were able to complete the survey in English orFrench.
+An accessible link for those using a mobile phone or screen reading technology was also available.
+EKOS' Probit panel is assembled using a random digit dial process for sampling from a blended land-line cell-phone frame and provides full coverage of Canadians with telephone access.
 The distribution of the recruitment process is meant to mirror the actual population in Canada (as defined by Statistics Canada).
 As such, our more than 120,000-member panel can be considered representative of the general public in Canada (meaning that the incidence of a given target population within our panel very closely resembles the public at large) and margins of error can be applied.
 All households/individuals in the Probit panel are contacted by telephone and the nature of the panel is explained in greater detail (as are EKOS' privacy policies) and demographic information is collected.
 At this time, the online/off-line as well as landline/cell phone status is ascertained to determine the method of completing surveys (i.e., online, telephone, or mail).
 This variable of 'type of telephone service' (cell phone only, landline only or both) collected at the time of screening is used to determine cell phone only sample.
-As with any random digit dialing sample, Probit panel cases are considered to be a probability-based sample.
+As with any random digit dialing sample, Probit panel cases are considered to be a probabilitybased sample.

-In the baseline survey, the total number of completed cases in the sample was 2,040 and was collected between December 20, 2021 and January 17, 2022.
-The post-campaign survey was collected between February 28 and March 14, 2022 including 2,028 cases2.
+In the baseline survey, the total number of completed cases in the sample was 2,018 and fieldwork was conducted between October4 and October24, 2022.Thepost-campaign survey was conductedbetween February 4 and February 17, 2023, and included2,025completed cases2.
 The associated margin of error is up to plus or minus 2.2%, at a .95 confidence interval (i.e., 19 times out of 20) in each sample.
-The regional distribution is as follows:
+The unweighted regional distribution is as follows:

 Province/Region Baseline Post- Campaign

-British Columbia 260 281
+British Columbia & Yukon 298 287

-Alberta 224 239
+Alberta & Northwest Territories 236 244

-Manitoba & Saskatchewan 145 152
+Manitoba & Saskatchewan & Nunavut 135 142

-Ontario 787 788
+Ontario 807 805

-Quebec 481 437
+Quebec 412 425

-Atlantic 143 131
+Atlantic 130 122

-Total 2,040 2,028
+Total 2,018 2,025